-- Step 1: Decide on a topic or niche (I'll tell you some of the popular ones)
+- 1: Decide on a topic or niche (I'll tell you some of the popular ones)

-- Step 2: Choose a domain name and get hosting
+- 2: Choose a domain name and get hosting

-- Step 4: Start creating valuable content (that you share!)
+- 4: Start creating valuable content (that you share!)

-You'll also need specific tools and resources to help you get things started the right way.
+You'll also need specific tools and resources to help you start out the right way.
 I'll mention the different ones that apply to the different steps as you read through, but to provide an overview, you'll need:

 - A host for your site